syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Series.md

 </table>

-> Note: The AnnotationShape property helps create the required shape for the annotation and the Fill property helps fill the shape selected with required color.
+N> The AnnotationShape property helps create the required shape for the annotation and the Fill property helps fill the shape selected with required color.

 The following code example illustrates creation of a circle with orange fill at points 5 on X series and point 45 on Y series in a Chart.
 {% highlight xml %}